| The German Shepherd Dog In Movement

 Maximum flexion of the right front leg also in the follow

 through.
-It has just broken contact, in order to allow
+It has just broken contact with the ground, in order to allow

 the right rear leg in it's extended movement to be